gourav2311/AQIDemo/README.md

 3. config class through which i am  getting base URL

 ## charts
 1.Add pod 'Charts' to your Podfile.
-"Charts" is the name of the library.
-2.Chart type used in Application:PieChart (with animation)
+"Charts" is the name of the library 2.Chart type used in Application:PieChart (with animation)

 ## core logic